1. Overview

 “Why are you charging fees when PayPal has always been free?!?”

-SPOILER ALERT: there were no new fees and keeping a balance still has a $0 fee
+SPOILER ALERT: there were no new fees and keeping a balance still had a $0 fee

-The new account names – PayPal Cash and PayPal Cash Plus – were confusing and caused customers to think their cash would be converted to some sort of branded crypto
+The new account names – PayPal Cash and PayPal Cash Plus – were confusing and offputting

-“I just want my money, not some stupid new cryptocurrency!”
+“I just want my money, not some weird new cryptocurrency!”

-We proposed changing the names to simply PayPal Balance and PayPal Balance Plus, but it would have been too costly of a change
+I proposed changing the names to simply PayPal Balance and PayPal Balance Plus, but too many investments were made in marketing already

 Who moved my cheese?